What adventure has a drop of water taken to arrive to your tap? You might be surprised...

 The job of a water reservoir is to store the water so that there is enough to use throughout the day.
 The busiest times for water use are in the morning when people wake up and shower, and again in the evenings when people cook dinner, shower and water the garden.
 These times put huge pressure on the water treatment plants and sometimes it is hard for the plant to keep up with all the water that is needed.
 The reservoirs allow the treatment plants to operate at a constant rate, which is the way the plants operate best.

 By having water stored in the reservoir, it also means that water supply and pressure can stay the same.

 The reservoirs also provide water during routine maintenance as well as in emergencies - for firefighting or when a water main breaks.

-Hamilton has eight reservoirs spotted around the city, Waikato has 31 and Waipā has 16.
+Hamilton has eight reservoirs dotted around the city and Waipā has 16.

 When it’s time for our drinking water to be used, it’s now time to leave the reservoir.
 From here, it travels through another long set of underground pipes.
 These pipes reach houses all over the district and city.
 The pipes range in size from around the size of a 50 cent coin (2.5cm diameter) right up to around 75 cm wide (the size of a large hula hoop).

 There are more than 1000 km of water pipes in Hamilton and a further 642 km in Waipā, so altogether that's 1,642 km of pipes!